hihinsonli/02Terraform-General-Resources/README.md

 <BR>

 Step 7: Create a file named github-actions-policy.json Run below command on your local machine:
+<b> Below Document is for provisioning/destroying network resources only.
+Other resource module, please reference resource module level README file under /resources folder. </b>
 <b> Please make sure you have replaced below in the policy document. </b>
   - <your_terraform_state_bucket_created_in_step_4>
   - <your_dynamo_db_table_created_in_step_5>